 Welcome to the 13 Days of Halloween

 Well, it’s that time of year again.
 When the line between “good will toward men” and frenzied consumerism is blurred.
 If you’re like me, you chafe at the pushiness of the retail season and yo-yo between true feelings of Christmas spirit and a panicked sense of “how the hell am I going to pull off another great Christmas for those I love most.”
 I’m not gonna lie, some years I don’t get a single card in the mail, I barely get any holiday baking done, outside lights either don’t go up at all or they stay up until the following year, and the bulk of my Christmas shopping inevitably happens on Christmas Eve.
 Now, don’t get me wrong, it’s not because I don’t give a shit or have no Christmas spirit.
 No, it’s more like I’m human and sometimes drop the ball on what other’s expectations and preconceived notions of Christmas are, and should (apparently), mean to me.
 And it’s in those moments of rebelling against what is expected, or defined by the masses as proper seasonal behavior, that I turn off the Hallmark Channel’s saccharine cinema and turn on a little holiday horror.
-So, in this post I will take a look at 6 Christmas-themed movies (of my choosing) from the horror genre and decide if it belongs on the naughty list or the nice list.
-So grabbed a cup of spiked cocoa and snuggle in for some holiday fear and Christmas–erm–Carols.
+So, in this post, I will take a look at 6 Christmas-themed movies (of my choosing) from the horror genre and decide if it belongs on the naughty list or the nice list.
+So grab a cup of spiked cocoa and snuggle in for some holiday fear and Christmas–erm–Carols.
 Let’s get started.

 In this post